MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-1099-report.md

 ## Register with IRS

 > [!IMPORTANT]
-> Before **2024 release wave 2**, the integration functionality via IRIS APIs will be ready.
+> The integration functionality via IRIS APIs will be ready until releasing **2025 release wave 1**.

 After you submit the document to the IRS by using the API, the status of the **IRS 1099 Form Document** changes to **Submitted**.